 HDR Efex

 Personally, the outputs give me a Photomatix vibe.
-Those who’ve been around for a while know that this isn’t necessarily a good thing.
+Those who’ve been around for a while know this isn’t necessarily good.

-The filters often give a grungy look to the image and there are many elements that I find ruin the image instead of improving it.
-I know this is a matter of taste but there are certain things that just look… bad.
+The filters often give the image a grungy look, and many elements ruin the image instead of improving it.
+I know this is a matter of taste, but certain things just look bad.

 That being said, it is possible to use the sliders to adjust and improve the output.
 Sometimes it doesn’t take more than some corrections to the contrast and color before it looks better.